tannerkothlow/nosql-social-network-api/README.md

 For our 18th week in our coding bootcamp, we were tasked with creating a simple, but powerful express.js hosted backend for a hypothetical social network using Mongoose.
 Creating an application backend is nothing new at this point, but the main point of the exercise was to get a hold on how Mongoose works and how to preform CRUD operations.

+A nice and simple project to get us used to the syntax of Mongoose.
+There were no real massive hurdles when building this app, an api rich backend dealing with databases is more than familiar by this point.
+My brain practically went into Sequelize Autopilot mode making the appropriate models and routes, occasionally taking a moment to appreciate how Mongoose is just *that* much better as a dev expirience.

+Making the models went off without a hitch, whether from expirience of making models for a number of database structures or how air tight Monboogse is.
+When it came to making the routes the GET's and GET by ID's were no problem, and I really liked how Mongoose handles updating data in a collection.
+The format of `{ _id: } { $set or $addToSet or $pull }` was very smooth, and managing the Reaction subdoc within Thoughts couldn't have been easier.
+A very painless expirience all around!

 ## Installation and Testing

 To download the app, clone this repo to your machine and run `npm i` to download all relevant dependencies.